vmware/pyvmomi/docs/vim/host/FirewallSystem.rst

   Returns:
     None

   Raises:

     `vim.fault.NotFound`_:
        if the ruleset ID is unknown.

     `vim.fault.HostConfigFault`_:
-       if an internal error happend when reconfigure the ruleset.
+       if an internal error happened when reconfigure the ruleset.

 DisableRuleset(id):